-They deal with electronics, wiring, motors, pumps, and fixtures everywhere on the vessel.
+- Electronics, wiring, motors, pumps, and fixtures on the vessel

-They also deal with the installation and configuration of shore-power connections and generators for delivering energy to the vessel systems.
+- Shore-power connections and generators for delivering energy to the vessel systems

-Marine electricians can work on a wide variety of vessels from mega yachts to cruise liners.
+Marine electricians can work on a variety of vessels, from mega yachts to cruise liners.

-The wiring is usually run through the least accessible parts of the structure and hull.
+However, they face one main challenge—running the wiring through the least accessible parts of the structure and hull.

 Common Electrical Systems and Applications

-There can be various types of electrical circuits even in a single vessel, which can include:
+Marine electricians handle various types of electrical circuits in a single vessel, which can include:

-Boats aren’t usually connected to electrical grids, so marine electricians do a lot of work on generators and other power sources, including:
+Boats aren’t usually connected to electrical grids, so they do make use of generators and other power sources, including:

-They can also be tasked with wiring up and testing alarm systems, working on everything from flooding to low oil pressure to full wastewater tanks.
+Also, they will wire up and test alarm systems, from flooding to low oil pressure to full wastewater tanks.

-Marine electricians working full-time on-board of the vessel are a part of the engineering department.
+Marine electricians working full-time on board the vessel are a part of the engineering department.

-When the ship is at sea, they work long hours and can be on-call at all times.
+When the ship is at sea, they work long hours and need to be on-call at all times.